PatHurley/ChannelStrip/README.md

 # ChannelStrip
 A free, fully-featured, lightweight audio plugin built using the iPlug2 framework.

-Planned support for VST3, AAX, & AU formats.
+Planned support for VST3, AAX, & AU formats. (potentially a mobile app where you can mix and record using your phone's mic)

 Features:
  - Simple knob and button controls, compatible with manual value input